RoMalms10/betty-docker/README.md

 ### Description

-To create an easier user experience and workflow for Holberton Students while they go through the program.

-Botbier aims to minimize frustrations with setting up the StarCraft II Learning Environment through improved documentation and containerization.
-By removing barriers to setup, this project allows developers to start creating StarCraft II agents in a matter of minutes.
+Betty Docker aims to create an easier user experience and workflow for Holberton Students.
+Since students often program on their own machines, Docker provides an ideal solution that allows us to streamline and standardize the set up of Holberton School's development environment.
+By removing barriers to setup, this project allows students to spend less time setting up tools and more time programming! 💪

 ### Goal